hlxid/dhbw-dualis-discord/README.md

+### :warning: not in active use anymore and therefore not maintained.
+Could break in the future

 # dhbw-dualis-discord

 This is a tool that scrapes the [DUALIS](https://dualis.dhbw.de/) website of DHBW and posts a message into a Discord channel when the point results of a course are entered.